safayet35/utills/docs/src/docs/introduction.md

 # Introduction

-A lightweight, developer-friendly utility library for JavaScript and TypeScript projects.
+Utills a lightweight, developer-friendly utility library for JavaScript and TypeScript projects.

 This package provides a growing collection of commonly used helper functions that you can reuse across projects instead of rewriting the same logic again and again.